ppuhacz/crm-mern/README.md

 CRM made with MongoDB, Express.js, React.js and Node.js

 # Current stage 💻
 This project is in a very early development.
-At this moment, only the following functions are available:
+At this moment, only the following functions and pages are available:

 <ul>
   <li>login to an existing account</li>